webpack/webpack.js.org/content/concepts/index.md

 In contrast to Node.js modules, webpack _modules_ can express their _dependencies_ in a variety of ways.
 A few examples are:

 * A JavaScript `require()` statement
-* An ECMAScript2015 `import` statement [^1]
+* An ECMAScript2015 `import` statement
 * An AMD `define` and `require` statement
 * An `@import` statement inside of a css/sass/less file.
 * An image url in a stylesheet or html file.

+T> webpack 1 requires a specific loader to convert ECMAScript2015 `import`, however this is possible out of the box via webpack 2

 ### webpack, dependency graph, and bundles

-Any time one file depends on another (as seen above), webpack treats this as a _dependency_.
+Any time one file depends on another, webpack treats this as a _dependency_.
 This allows webpack to take non-code assets, such as images or web fonts, and also provide them as _dependencies_ for your application.

 When webpack processes your application, it starts from a list of modules defined on the command line or in its config file.
 Starting from these _entry points_, webpack recursively builds a _dependency graph_ that includes every module your application needs, then packages all of those modules into a small number of _bundles_ - often, just one - to be loaded by the browser.

-Bundling your application is especially powerful for HTTP/1.1 clients, as it minimizes the number of times your app has to wait while the browser starts a new request.
-For HTTP/2, you can also use Code Splitting and bundling through webpack for the [best optimization](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6#.7y5d3hz59).
+T> Bundling your application is especially powerful for *HTTP/1.1* clients, as it minimizes the number of times your app has to wait while the browser starts a new request.
+For *HTTP/2*, you can also use Code Splitting and bundling through webpack for the [best optimization](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6#.7y5d3hz59).

-webpack supports modules written in many languages and preprocessors, via _loaders_. _Loaders_ describe to webpack **how** to process non-javascript _modules_ and include these _dependencies_ into your _bundles_.
+webpack supports modules written in a variety of languages and preprocessors, via _loaders_. _Loaders_ describe to webpack **how** to process non-javascript _modules_ and include these _dependencies_ into your _bundles_.
-The webpack community has built loaders for a wide variety of popular languages and language processors, including:
+The webpack community has built _loaders_ for a wide variety of popular languages and language processors, including:

 * [CoffeeScript](http://coffeescript.org)
 * [TypeScript](https://www.typescriptlang.org)